circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 #### **`windows`**
 {:.no_toc}

 CircleCI supports running jobs on Windows.
-To run a job on a Windows machine, you must add the `widows` key to the top-level configuration for the job.
+To run a job on a Windows machine, you must add the `windows` key to the top-level configuration for the job.
 Orbs also provide easy access to setting up a Windows job.
 To learn more about prerequisites to running Windows jobs and what Windows machines can offer, consult the [Hello World on Windows]() document.

 **Example:** Use a windows executor to run a simple job.